requireiot/stdpins/README.md

 ## Direct access to pin definition

-Sometimes, you will need to convert your pin definition to a "classic" pin name like PC4, oryou need direct access to the port register or data direction register.
+Sometimes, you will need to convert your pin definition to a "classic" pin name like PC4, or you need direct access to the port register or data direction register.
 Use these macros to get that access:

 | Macro          | Description                  | Example   |
 | -------------- | ---------------------------- | ------- |